Hot Colors for 2021

 When life feels uncertain, the best therapy is to command control over something small and rewarding.
 A manageable project is an excellent way to regain your sense of footing in an unpredictable world.
 A project involving color is a double whammy!
 Color has the power to change our moods.
 When a concrete action leads to an abstract reward like an improved mood, we achieve satisfaction at its finest.
 We reap the short-term gratification of task accomplishment, along with the long-term benefits of enjoyment.

-One of the easiest ways to affect mood in your home is through paint color.
+One of the easiest ways to affect mood in your home or office is through commercial painting.
 What mood would you like to achieve in 2021?
 Do you want to feel inspired?
 Calm?
 A whimsical sense of escape?
 Alert, yet Zen?
 We’ve done some research for you and compiled trending colors for the year ahead, along with their accompanying palettes, where they work best in the home, and the mood they are likely to invoke for you and your home’s inhabitants.
 Simply painting a room—or even a wall or two—can help you usher in an optimal sense of well-being.

 The psychology of color